JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

   delegate_to: localhost
   ignore_errors: yes
   when: "'ansible' not in authorized_keys_decoded"
 ```

-With the tasks in place, we need to tell the role which variables it should use inside `ansible/roles/ssh_key_copy/vars/main.yml`.
-Here we will tell it the name of the `ansible_user`, the location of the private SSH key to use, and to turn off a warning about the location of the python interpreter:
+With the tasks in place, next up is to declare variables inside `ansible/roles/ssh_key_copy/vars/main.yml`.
+Since all of my Proxmox VMs have standardized users, I can tell it the name of the `ansible_user`, as well as the location of the private SSH key to use, and to turn off a warning about the location of the python interpreter:

 ```
 # Add to `ansible/roles/ssh_key_copy/vars/main.yml`